RULES AND REGULATIONS

 All rules, regulations, rates and charges for water service are subject to change or modification by the Board.
 Special contracts will not be subject to unilateral modification during their effective terms.

 All special contracts will be in writing, signed by the customer or an authorized representative of the customer and an authorized officer of the Board.
-In no case may any such contract exceed a period of more than five years.
+In no case may any such contract exceed a period of five (5) years.

-Charge for service will be based on water consumption and meter size.
+Charge of service will be based on water consumption and meter size.
 Water consumption is billed in units.
 One unit is equal to 100 cubic feet or 748 gallons.
+Fees and charges are determined by separate resolution of the Board.

-- Due Date: 15th of the Odd Month
+• Due Date: Fifteenth (15th) of the Odd Month

-- Late fee: 5 Business days after the due date
+• Late fee: Five (5) business days after the due date

-- Shut-Off Notice Fee: 15th day past the due date
+• Shut-Off Notice Fee: Fifteenth (15th) day past the due date

 Customers may carry a credit balance not to exceed the total of the customer’s water bill usage from the June, August and October billing periods.
 Any payments received will be returned on a monthly basis to the customer, such as bill pay checks created by the customer’s bank.
 Leak adjustment credits will not be factored into the credit balance.